elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/nullish-coalescing-operator.md

 ---

-### What is the proper way to use the Nullish Coalescing Operator with the AND (&&) and OR (||) operator?
+### How should the Nullish Coalescing Operator be used with the AND (&&) and OR (||) operators?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It is not recommended to use the AND operator directly in line with the nullish coalescing operator.
-You should wrap the AND and OR operator in parentheses as a work around.</div><br />
+  <div><strong>Interview Response:</strong> Using the AND operator directly in line with the nullish coalescing operator is not recommended.
+It would help by wrapping the AND and OR operators in parentheses as a workaround.</div><br />
-  <div><strong>Technical Response:</strong> Due to safety reasons, JavaScript forbids using ?? together with && and || operators, unless the precedence is explicitly specified with parentheses.<br />
+  <div><strong>Technical Response:</strong> For safety reasons, JavaScript forbids using ?? together with && and || operators unless parentheses explicitly specify the precedence.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />